steamship-core/steamship-langchain/docs/adapters/memory.rst

 - ``steamship_langchain.memory.ConversationBufferMemory``
 - ``steamship_langchain.memory.ConversationBufferWindowMemory``

-Our How-To Guide shows the persistent memory in action:
+Please see the following notebook for a demonstration of Steamship's persistent memory in action:

 - `How-To Guide <./memory/how_to_guide.html>`_: This guide shows how to use the ``steamship_langchain`` memory objects to save state.